 With the information we include on the table down below you can begin preparing your final budget.
 Keep in mind that these are just estimates, and there might be some variation.

 Sometimes, a form of health insurance can be included within the program’s final cost.
 Depending on each different school, acquiring this health insurance from them may or may not be mandatory.
-In whatever case, how much you need to spend in health insurance will vary depending on the type of insurance, its coverage, and for how many weeks you’ll be in the U.S. Please keep in mind that F-1 Student Visa holders must have a valid health insurance.
+In whatever case, how much you need to spend in health insurance will vary depending on the type of insurance, its coverage, and for how many weeks you will be in the U.S. Please keep in mind that F-1 Student Visa holders must have a valid health insurance.

 Class materials, such as books, may or may not be included on the final fee.
 This will depend on the school and the program you choose.
 Most of the times books change between levels.